publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395r.md

 > “The amendments made by this section \[amending this section and sections 1395i–2, 1395v, 1395w, and 1395mm of this title\] shall apply to premiums for months beginning with January 1984, and for months after June 1983 and before January 1984—

->     “(1) the monthly premiums under part A and under part B of title XVIII of the Social Security Act \[parts A and B of this subchapter\] for individuals enrolled under each respective part shall be the monthly premium under that part for the month of June 1983, and
+>     “(1) the monthly premiums under part A and under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395c][/us/usc/t42/s1395c] et seq., 1395j et seq.\] for individuals enrolled under each respective part shall be the monthly premium under that part for the month of June 1983, and

->     “(2) the amount of the Government contributions under section 1844(a)(1) of such Act \[[section 1395w(a)(1) of this title][/us/usc/t42/s1395w/a/1]\] shall be computed on the basis of the actuarially adequate rate which would have been in effect under part B of title XVIII of such Act for such months without regard to the amendments made by this section, but using the amount of the premium in effect for the month of June 1983.”
+>     “(2) the amount of the Government contributions under section 1844(a)(1) of such Act \[[42 U.S.C.
+1395w(a)(1)][/us/usc/t42/s1395w/a/1]\] shall be computed on the basis of the actuarially adequate rate which would have been in effect under part B of title XVIII of such Act for such months without regard to the amendments made by this section, but using the amount of the premium in effect for the month of June 1983.”

     Amendment by [Pub.
 L. 97–448][/us/pl/97/448] effective as if originally included as a part of this section as this section was amended by the Tax Equity and Fiscal Responsibility Act of 1982, [Pub.
 L. 97–248][/us/pl/97/248], see [section 309(c)(2) of Pub.
 L. 97–448][/us/pl/97/448/s309/c/2], set out as a note under [section 426–1 of this title][/us/usc/t42/s426–1].